nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Even though all the fields are optional, **at least one field** has to be specified for the command to work.

 * `APPLICANT_INDEX`: Only positive integers are allowed.
 This will be based on the current **shown** list.
+If `APPLICANT_INDEX` is negative or 0, or the applicant does not exist in the list, this command will throw an error.
   <br/>
 * `APPLICANT_NAME`: Only alphabetical characters, spaces, @, (), / are allowed.
-Should not be blank.
   <br/>
 * `PHONE_NUMBER`: Only numbers are allowed.
 At least 3 digits are required.
   <br/>
-* `INTERVIEW_TIME`: Only dates in the format of “DD/MM/YYYY HHmm” are allowed.
-To remove an interview time from an applicant, ‘cancel’ is also allowed.
+* `INTERVIEW_TIME`: Only dates in the format of “DD/MM/YYYY HHmm” between 01/01/2000 0000 and 31/12/9999 0000 are allowed.
+To remove an interview time from an applicant, ‘cancel’ (case-sensitive) is also allowed.

 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **CAUTION:**

-You will not be allowed to edit a member's `PHONE_NUMBER` to a `PHONE_NUMBER` that is registered under a different member.
+You will not be allowed to edit an applicant's `PHONE_NUMBER` to a `PHONE_NUMBER` that is registered under a different applicant.
-The `PHONE_NUMBER` will have to be **unique**, or it will be flagged by the system as a duplicate member.
+The `PHONE_NUMBER` will have to be **unique**, or it will be flagged by the system as a duplicate applicant.

 </div>